Study in contrast: The West's indifference to Mikheil Saakashvili; concern for Alexey Navalny

 This at the same time that the West continues to criticise the Russian authorities’ far more lenient (in my opinion excessively lenient) treatment of Navalny, though it’s worth adding that the Financial Times’s latest article about Navalny suggests growing doubts in the West about him.

-However it seems that supporting Ukraine’s Maidan regime and its shabby President trumps all other consideration, so that even when one of the West’s own anti-Russian heroes is treated in a crude and oppressive way a blind eye is turned to it.
+However it seems that supporting Ukraine’s Maidan regime and its shabby President trumps all other considerations, so that even when one of the West’s own anti-Russian heroes is treated in Ukraine in a crude and oppressive way a blind eye is turned to it.